JulianKlug/stroke-receptive-fields/README.md

 Pre :

-- to_nii_batch.py : batch convert subject DICOMs to Nifti
-- organise.py : organise into a new working directory, extracting only useful and renaming to something sensible
+- 1. organise.py : organise into a new working directory, extracting only useful and renaming to something sensible
+- 2. to_nii_batch.py : batch convert subject DICOMs to Nifti
+- 3. flatten.py : flatten into an MRI and a CT folder
+- 4. verify_completeness.py : verify that all necessary files are present

 CT :